qkitgroup/qkit/README.md

 jupyter lab --config=./jupyter_lab_config.py
 ```

-## Upgrading:
+## Upgrading
-If you use an existing installation of qkit, where the Jupyter Notebooks are not located in `./notebooks`, then you will need to change one line in `jupyter_lab_config.py`:
+If you use an existing installation of qkit, there might be some breaking changes.
+They are not major, but need to be taken care of.
+### Migrating Configuration
+Previously, the configuration of qkit was located in `qkit/config/local.py`.
+As this directory is now a child of `src/`, you are probably not supposed to touch this file.
+This method is deprecated (you will receive warnings).

+Instead, in a parent directory, a file named `qkit_local_config.py` is used to configure your environment.

+To migrate, copy the code in your old `local.py` into the new `qkit_local_config.py` file.
+Do note, however, that the `datadir` and `logdir` paths have changed.
+It is recommended to use the new values.
+Conflicting entries in your config may need to be deleted.

+### Migrating Notebooks
+The new setup assumes, that notebooks are located in `notebooks/`.
+This way, `qkit_local_config.py` is in a parent directory of your notebooks and is thus loaded when you initialize qkit in your notebooks.

+On measurement computers, it is recommended to move your notebooks into that directory.
+Alternatively, update `jupyter_lab_config.py` to point to the notebook directory:

 ```python
 # Set Notebook directory